Maximum guests: 8

 X Lake access

 Reason to rent: Experience the old world charm of this family estate nestled in the mountains.

 Combining old world architectural charm with a raw natural splendor, Laurel Lodge had been a one-story summer bungalow built around 1865-1880, occupied by a small church that served a community of Irish tanners who lived and worked in the valley.
 In 1924 it was expanded by the forbears of the current owners into the grand house we see today.

-The lodge is secluded and private, set on 63 acres of mostly wooded land, nestled in the heart of the Catskill Mountains, and enjoys access to the unspoiled setting at Clear Lake, just at the edge of the property.
+The lodge is secluded and private, set on 63 acres of mostly wooded land, nestled in the heart of the Catskill Mountains, and enjoys access to the unspoiled view of Clear Lake, just at the edge of the property (sorry, no lake access!).

 The most eye-popping spots in this home are the paneled living room, dominated by two huge stone fireplaces (one of which is usable), and the adjacent library, where a game of pool, post-prandial whisky in handy, is a must.
 The vibe is very 1800s European demesne, with coffered ceiling, dark wood paneling, and an interesting array of tapestries, rugs and furniture from various eras.